Career Guide

 Game Warden in Nevada — 2026 Career Guide

-By WardenTools Research Team · Last updated 2026-06
+By WardenTools · Last updated 2026-06

 Game wardens in Nevada are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Nevada Department of Wildlife, Law Enforcement Division.
 Nevada game wardens patrol desert and mountain terrain, with specialized big-game enforcement.
-The BLS does not separately report game-warden wage data for Nevada in its May 2023 OEWS release — when a state's workforce is small, the figure is suppressed for statistical reliability.
-We do not estimate suppressed figures.
-For current Nevada game warden pay, consult the Nevada Department of Wildlife, Law Enforcement Division, which lists salary ranges in active job postings.
-Nationally, the BLS reports a median of $60,380 across 6,290 wardens.
+The May 2023 OEWS omits Nevada's game-warden wages — the BLS withholds state-level figures for small occupational cells to protect statistical reliability, and we will not guess at the suppressed value.
+Active pay scales live on the Nevada Department of Wildlife, Law Enforcement Division recruitment page.
+Nevada's enforcement footprint is distinctive: high-desert and Sierra-range big-game enforcement across the nation's driest patrol territory.
+Nationally, the median stands at $60,380 among 6,290 wardens.

 Nevada Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Nevada wardens should verify current pay ranges with the Nevada Department of Wildlife, as the BLS does not separately report the state's data.
+Nevada wardens should verify current pay ranges with the Nevada Department of Wildlife, Law Enforcement Division, as the BLS does not separately report the state’s data.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens